 Laos was a real mystery country for me before I visited.
 Landlocked between China, Thailand, Vietnam and Cambodia, Laos is the country that gets forgotten by travelers exploring Southeast Asia.
 I could see hundreds of blogs with information about Bangkok, Phuket, Ho Chi Minh, and Phnom Penh, but very few about Laos, and especially its capital- Vientiane.
 That’s why I decided to write this Vientiane travel guide.
-What to do in Vientiane
+I’ll try to give you some useful suggestions about what to do in Vientiane, where to eat, and how to make the most out of your trip.

-The most quiet capital in the world Vientiane travel guide
+Vientiane, the most quiet capital in the world

 I’ve never quite seen a capital city like Vientiane.
 Apart from the remnants of French influence, Vientiane seemed pretty generic and too quiet for a capital.
 There aren’t big and fancy skyscrapers or shopping malls and crazy nightlife, but yet there’s this peculiar charm, especially in the sunsets next to the Mekong River.

 In Vientiane, everything happens next to the river.
 You can see an array of food and beer stalls, street vendors, musicians, and jugglers.
 All this creates a visual and aural disharmony, but still beautiful in its own way.
-You can hear it coming from everywhere: Lao pop, most probably the world’s worst, while most of Vientiane’s 600,000 people seem to be here, squeezed along the Mekong bay.
-Most of them would be eating or drinking.
-And the ones not engaged in these activities would be shouting.
+You can hear Lao pop (most probably the world’s worst) coming from every corner, while most of Vientiane’s 600,000 people seem to be here, squeezed along the Mekong bay.

 What to do in Vientiane

 Even the airport seemed awfully quiet even though I didn’t arrive at an odd hour.
-There’s no Uber or any similar apps in Laos, and there aren’t any public buses connecting the airport to the center of the city.
-However, the airport isn’t very far from the city center- only around 6km, so the cab doesn’t cost a lot.
-The only way to get one is to pre-book it at the airport.
-You can do this in the stands right next to the exit.
+There’s no Uber in Laos.
+There is a similar app but I didn’t have any luck in booking a cab with it despite my numerous attempts.
+This means that the only way to get out of the airport is a shuttle bus or a pre-booked taxi/minivan.
+However, the airport isn’t very far from the city center- only around 6km, so even the cab doesn’t cost a lot.

 Most hostels have a lot of solo travelers visiting them and you can arrange your transportation to near-by sights for a really good price if you are a guest.
 One day trips to Buddha Park and Long Kor cave cost around 100,000 Kips ($12 USD).
 After settling down in the hostel, I took the advice of most travelers and went straight to the Mekong Riverside.